• Home

 I dipped a rag in turpentine and wiped it off.

-Pounders exited the room for a minute to his office and returned with two apples.
+Pounders exited the room to his office and returned with two apples.

 As he set up a composition for me, arranging those pieces of fruit, he said, “Teaching you to paint correctly is more important than my lunch today.”

-And that was the day Al Pounders became my teacher.
+And that was the day he became my teacher.

-At my final senior critique that following spring, he simply stated, “You have what it takes.”
+At my final senior critique that following spring, he simply stated, “You’ve got what it takes.”

 And I knew what he meant.

-After he passed away, I told this story at the memorial gathering on his behalf held at the Purdue University Galleries.
-His former students and colleagues nodded in agreement and laughed.
+After he passed away, I told the “wipe it off” story at the remembrance gathering on his behalf held at Purdue University Galleries.
+Former students and colleagues nodded in agreement and laughed.

 It was truly an honor to have been taught by the late Al Pounders.

-After Al retired from Purdue, for the next twenty-five years, he and his wife Loren lived in Umbria, Italy for six months out of every year—and he painted the rolling, pastoral landscapes.
+After Al retired from Purdue, for the next twenty-five years, he and his wife Loren lived in Umbria, Italy for several months out of every year—and he painted the rolling, pastoral countryside.
+Then he would finish them in his studio in West Lafayette.

-His dramatic paintings captured the essence of what he described as “the country of miracles.”
+His dramatic, large-scale panoramic landscapes captured the essence of what he described as “the country of miracles.”
+Each composition became a legendary adventure for the viewer to experience.

-This is a postcard from one of his exhibits: Umbria from the Eye of Al Pounders; 2009
+This is a postcard from one of his exhibits: Umbria from the Eye of Al Pounders; The Swope Art Museum; 2009

 In 2006, I had the privilege of traveling with the University of Saint Francis to study the Art Renaissance of Italy and Greece.
 On one of the days, Al and Loren met me in Assisi.

-After prayerfully touring the Basilica of Saint Francis, Al drove around the countryside of Umbria; showing me the locations of some of his paintings.
+After prayerfully touring the Basilica of Saint Francis together, Al drove us through the mountainous terrain of Umbria on winding country roads; showing me various locations where he painted some of his works throughout the years.

-Afterwards, the three of us dined in a medieval stone cafe’ built in the 12th century—tucked away in a small village on the side of a hill.
+Afterwards, the three of us dined in a medieval stone cafe’ built in the 12th century—tucked away in a small village on the side of a mountain.

-Kurt, myself, and our children tried to attend as many of Al’s openings as possible throughout the kids’ formative years—and I even got to attend one on the Upper East Side in Manhattan.
+Kurt, myself, and our children tried to attend as many of Al’s openings as possible throughout the kids’ formative years—he loved their drawings they’d give to him—and I even got to attend one of his openings in the Upper East Side of Manhattan.

 We continued to stay in touch for many years.